Stratio/sparta/doc/src/site/sphinx/policy.rst

 Policies
 ########

-A policy is the way we tell SpaRkTA how to aggregate data.
+A policy is the way we tell Sparkta how to aggregate data.
 It is in JSON format and you can check some
 |examples_link| in the official repository.

 .. |examples_link| raw:: html